Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Sequential Extension to Groups

-An alternative axiomatization is based on the notion of \emph{Balanced Contributions}.
+The second axiomatization is based on the notion of \emph{Balanced Contributions}.
 For individual players, the Balanced Contributions property states that removing one player from the game affects the value of another player in the same way as removing the latter affects the value of the former.
-Now for groups of players, we require the same: groups affect each others' values in the same way.
+For groups of players, we impose the analogous requirement: groups affect each others' values in the same way.